Scripps College: Organization and administration

-The motto of the college is "Incipit Vita Nova" ("Here Begins New Life") from Dante's New Life.
+The college's motto is "Incipit Vita Nova" ("Here Begins New Life"), from Dante's New Life.

 Academics

 Scripps is a member of the Claremont Colleges, and much of student life revolves around the five colleges, or "5Cs."
-Scripps College, Claremont McKenna College, Pomona College, Pitzer College, and Harvey Mudd College not only interact socially, but also share dining halls, libraries, and other facilities spread throughout the bordering campuses.
+Scripps College, Claremont McKenna College, Pomona College, Pitzer College, and Harvey Mudd College not only interact socially, but also share dining halls, libraries, and other facilities spread throughout their campuses.
 All five colleges, along with Claremont Graduate University and Keck Graduate Institute of Applied Life Sciences, are part of the Claremont University Consortium.

 Scripps students can cross-register for classes at or enroll in the majors of any of the undergraduate schools at The Claremont Colleges.
 Classes average 16 students, with an overall student-to-teacher ratio of 10:1.
 More than 21% choose to double or dual major by the time they graduate.
 All courses are taught by faculty.

 Academics are focused on interdisciplinary humanities, combined with rigorous training in the disciplines.
 General requirements include classes in mathematics, fine arts, letters, natural sciences, social sciences, foreign language, women's/gender studies, and race/ethnic studies.
 Scripps also requires first-year students to take a writing course in their first semester.
 Each graduating student must complete a senior thesis or project.
 Its most popular majors, by number out of 227 graduates in 2022, were: